Callumhome/proscenic-q8-tuya-custom/README.md

 A reverse-engineered controller for the **Proscenic Q8** robot vacuum, built on top of the [Tuya OpenAPI](https://developer.tuya.com/en/docs/cloud).
 It exposes both a CLI and an HTTP API to send the robot to clean specific map areas (rooms).

+## Custom Q8 Mop Mode

+This fork includes a custom Mop mode for the Proscenic Q8.

+### Kitchen + Hallway Mop

+The custom Mop command:

+- Enables low water level
+- Switches the Q8 into Mop mode
+- Selects the Kitchen and Hallway partition
+- Starts cleaning
+- Skips the Lounge and Bathroom
+- Returns the Q8 to the charging dock after approximately 23 minutes

+This sequence was reverse-engineered and tested using the Smart Life app with the Q8.

+The original room-cleaning controls remain available alongside the custom Mop function.

 ## How it works

 The Proscenic Q8 accepts a `command_trans` data point whose value is a base64-encoded binary packet.
 By reverse-engineering the packets captured from the official SmartLife app, the packet format for single-room cleaning was identified: